 – I didn’t know much, but I manage to learn English pretty fast.

 Scherbinator in Saskatoon

 - 78 points in 65 games, enough to be the team’s top scorer and also the top rookie scorer.
-How surprised were in the team?
+Were the guys on the team surprised?

 – I don’t think they were surprised.
 They know they get good players, otherwise they wouldn’t waste draft picks.

 - Do you prefer the North American game?

 – Yes, I like it much more!
 There is less space, less time, the level is very high.